 We spend a great deal of time shooting with our cameras.
 They become an extension of us, where we don’t have to think much about adjusting our settings.
 Everything becomes second nature.
 The last thing you want is to get into a new camera that is cumbersome to operate and hinders you from working smoothly and confidently when you’re in the field.
 The best bet is to take your potential new purchase for the proverbial “test drive” to better understand the subtle nuances associated with operating it before you make your buying decision.

 Purchasing a new camera is exciting.
 It can be a real motivational boost to get out and shoot more often.
-But lets face it… photography is an expensive art form and making large investments in equipment shouldn’t be taken lightly.
-The best advice I can give here is to take your time, do your research, and identify the problem you’re trying to solve before you rush out and purchase the latest cutting edge camera technology just because the entire industry’s abuzz about it.
+But let’s face it… photography is an expensive art form.
+Making large investments in equipment shouldn’t be taken lightly.
+The best advice I can give here is to take your time, do your research, and identify the problem you’re trying to solve before you rush out and purchase the latest cutting edge technology just because the entire industry’s abuzz about it.